The only justice is to follow the sincere intuition of the soul, angry or gentle. Anger is just, and pity is just, but judgement is never just.

 Having witnessed animals change and grow, I reminded myself her struggles were temporary.
 Knowing with time, understanding, and Joie’s example of a balanced life, this girl would adapt as well.

-The universal language of all species is body language.
+Body language is the universal language of all species.
 A flick of an ear, a downward glance, or the bristling of the spine can alert us to unspoken intentions.
 Intuition, hyperawareness, and diligence are needed to read these behaviors, and I had missed them.

 Why did I expect Antoinette to be perfect?
 To be comfortable in a situation she had never encountered?
 I was expecting too much from her.

-I sought out her heart and sensed her remorse was genuine and deep.
+I sought out her heart and sensed her remorse, which was genuine and deep.

 My lesson that day was of judgment.

-When we judge something, we limit our understanding of what it is.
-We lose our ability to see.
+When we judge something, we limit our understanding of it and lose our ability to see it.

 My initial judgment was of her progress.
 I overestimated her, thinking she was ready when she wasn’t.